Quantile Calibration#

 • Measure quantile calibration with observed coverage

-• Add isotonic calibration as a postprocessing step
+• Add isotonic and asymmetric conformal calibration as postprocessing steps

 • Compare before/after calibration on real data